 Choice of subsequent triptans can be made by looking at the data comparing speed of onset, length of effect, tolerability, cost, etc. However, unpredictability of response supports an individualised approach, which allows people to try different triptans for themselves.

-If first choice triptan relieves acute migraine pain but gives unacceptable side-effects:
+If a first-choice triptan relieves acute migraine pain but gives unacceptable side-effects:

 - A second dose can be effective but beware repeated rebound attacks and medication-induced headache.